Jasmine Blocker

 Jasmine Blocker (born June 9, 1992) is an American athlete.
 She competed in the mixed 4 × 400 metres relay event at the 2019 World Athletics Championships, winning the gold medal.

+Blocker ran for the Tulane Green Wave track and field team, earning All-American status in the 400 m at the 2016 NCAA Division I Outdoor Track and Field Championships.